Overview

 • Seasonal affective disorder (SAD)

-To diagnose a condition in this category, healthcare professionals typically rely on the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) published by the American Psychiatric Association, which includes specific criteria for each disorder.
+To diagnose a disorder in this category, healthcare professionals typically rely on the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) published by the American Psychiatric Association, which includes specific criteria for each disorder.

 Symptoms